Cour Collaborative, LLC

 5. Provide the Required Details:

-Enter your website or app URL, select the industry category that best matches your business, and choose the reporting time zone, so your data can be watered at the right times.
+Enter your website or app URL, select the industry category that best matches your business, and choose the reporting time zone.

 6. Configure Advanced Settings:

 Customize the advanced settings if necessary, such as enabling enhanced measurement features or data sharing settings.
-You can leave these options as default if you’re unsure, and we can help fill in the gaps, just like a helping hand in gardening.
+You can leave these options as default if you’re unsure, and we can help fill in the gaps.

 7. Create the Property: